 At the lowest strata, the poor households that had no assets.
 Even amongst these, caste played an important part.
 The assetless households belonging to the higher caste had a better ranking than the households belong to the untouchable communities.
 The lowest strata also included women headed households or widow households that were forced to maintain their livelihood without any assets, no regular source of income and insufficient calorific intake practically throughout the year.
 The others in this group included agricultural labour having no agricultural or homestead land; marginal farmers; small farmers and the others in the ascending order.
 Even within the landholders the quality of land, its irrigation status, the distance of the land from the village and a host of other factors play an important role.
 A non-farm labourer is traditionally better off than the farm labourer is.
-A migrant worker likewise is better off than a resident farm labourer is.
 At the top of the pyramid stood the service holders, those having proximity to the political structure, traders, businessmen and middlemen.